nbaudet/dyn-ip/README.md

 node app.js
 ```

+## Check if dyn-ip is running
+You can ask for dyn-ip's status by visiting the host's IP with a web browser (i.e. http://localhost:8081), or using a POST request.
+If the service is running, you should see "dyn-ip is running fine.", otherwise you'll get an ERR_CONNECTION_REFUSED error.
+The default port is 8081 but it can be changed in the config.yml file under service -> port.

 ## Start at boot-time on a Raspberry Pi
 First install the app and its dependencies, then configure and run it, to make sure that it's working.